terraform-google-modules/terraform-example-foundation/2-environments/README.md

 1. 0-bootstrap executed successfully.
 1. 1-org executed successfully.
 1. Cloud Identity / Google Workspace group for monitoring admins.
-1. Membership in the monitoring admins group for user running terraform.
+1. Membership in the monitoring admins group for user running Terraform.

 ## Usage

-### Setup to run via Jenkins
+### Deploying with Jenkins

 1. Clone the repo you created manually in 0-bootstrap.
    ```